net70/text_classification_model_comparison/readme.md

 # Text Classification Model Comparisons
-This repository showcases the research of "Bigger Isn't Always Better: A Benchmark of Language Models vs. Embedding Methods for Text Classification".
+This repository showcases the research of "Optimizing Text Classification: How Small Models and Embeddings Challenge the Giants".

 ## Code Owners
 [Nathaniel Maymon](nathanjm91@gmail.com)